futurewei-cloud/alcor-perf/benchmark/AlcorPerformanceTestReport/README.md

 ## End to End Test with VM Creation:

-For end to end test, our main issue is with Nova been too slow.
-It doesn't directly reflect our Alcor performance.
+Our main issue is that Nova has been too slow for an end-to-end test.
+As a result, it doesn't directly reflect our Alcor performance.
-There are many steps taken place when booting a VM with Nova in OpenStack, as those steps are taking place for each VM, Alcor is only a small part of it.
-Since the Nova may take really long to do its job, Alcor will be waiting a lot, thus is really hard to push the limit of Alcor.
+There are many steps taken when booting a VM with Nova in OpenStack.
+As those steps are taking place for each VM, Alcor is only a tiny part of it.
+Since the Nova takes really long to do its job, Alcor will be waiting a lot, thus why it is tough to push the limit of Alcor.

 It is hard to get a test to pass too, since Nova booting VM will fail from time to time.
-We have observe VM creation failure from both Nova controller side and Nova compute side on compute hosts.
+We have observed VM creation failure from both the Nova controller side and Nova compute side on compute hosts.
-- From compute side, we mainly see the issue of "tap-device not found" error from ACA.
-Which can be *'fixed'* if we change the Alcor timeout from 300 seconds to 600 seconds.
-Since Nova will re-try after 300 seconds, and put in the tap-device.
+- From compute side, we mainly see the issue of the "tap-device not found" error from ACA, which can be *'fixed'* if we change the Alcor timeout from 300 seconds to 600 seconds since Nova will re-try after 300 seconds and put in the tap-device.
-- From Nova server side on the controller we have observe many different type of errors when try to create VMs really fast.
-For example, nova-schedular will have many issues finding the right host.
-Then messaging services sometimes will error out too.
-Lastly, the SQL DB on OpenStack cannot handle high concurrent, when we create/delete VMs at a fast speed, the SQL DB will start to have miss match between tables.
+- From Nova server-side on the controller, we have observed many different types of errors when trying to create VMs really fast.
+For example, nova-schedular has many issues finding the right host, and messaging services sometimes error out.
+Lastly, the SQL DB on OpenStack cannot handle high concurrent, when as we create/delete VMs at a fast speed, the SQL DB results from having missed matches between tables.

-Bellow are a list of different tests we did with VM creation, the results does not seem really ideal.
-But when compare with others performance on the internet, they do seems to be reasonable with our current OpenStack configuration.
+Below is a list of different tests we did with VM creation; the results do not seem ideal.
+But compared with others' performance on the internet, they seem reasonable with our current OpenStack configuration.

 ## End-to-end Test, Small VPC: